 Part V: Conclusion and Recommendations of the Report.

 Activities undertaken in my capacity as a Member of the Commission

-Activities undertaken in my capacity as the Vice Chairperson of the Working Group on Extractive Industries
+Activities undertaken in my capacity as a member of the Working Group on the Death Penalty

 Part II: Activities undertaken as the Special Rapporteur

 Conference on Information and Communication rights in Africa

 6.From 31 May to 02 June 2023, I attended the Conference on Information and Communication Rights in Africa, held in Windhoek, Namibia.
 The meeting was convened by Fesmedia Africa.

 7.The Conference brought together access to information, digital rights and human rights activists, media workers, among others, from across Africa in order to discuss the state of freedom of expression and access to information in Africa.
 The meeting also provided a useful opportunity to popularize the Commission’s soft law documents adopted to give effect to Article 9 of the African Charter, including the Declaration of Principles on Freedom of Expression and Access to Information in Africa.